Sophie of Pomerania (Gotland)

-Sofia of Pomerania-Wolgast (died before 21 August 1408), was a daughter of Duke Bogislav VI of Pomerania-Wolgast and the spouse and widow of a brief ruler of Gotland, the deposed Swedish Prince Eric of Mecklenburg.
+Sofia of Pomerania-Wolgast (died before 21 August 1408), was a German noblewoman.
+She was the daughter of Duke Bogislav VI of Pomerania-Wolgast and the spouse and widow of a brief ruler of Gotland, the deposed Swedish Prince Eric of Mecklenburg.
 Before she left the island, she briefly held a position of power herself in Gotland after his death in 1397.